Student Code of Conduct

 4. Students are not to use obscene, profane, threatening, or disrespectful language or images in any communications with VSC faculty and staff.
 These actions are prohibited as indicated in R43-279.

 5. Students must use a profile picture and video feed background that is appropriate for an educational environment.
 The VSC faculty & administration reserve the right to determine if a profile picture or video feed background is inappropriate.
 Students using an inappropriate profile picture or video feed background will be required to update their settings.
-Moodle profile pictures should be a head-shot of the student only and may not be offensive or inappropriate in any manner.
+Moodle profile pictures should be a head-shot of the student only (shoulders, up) and may not be offensive or inappropriate in any manner.

 6. Students must use an email address that is appropriate for an educational environment.
 Email addresses that use profanity or may otherwise be construed as offensive, shall not be permitted in correspondence with VSC faculty and staff.
 The VSC faculty & administration reserve the right to determine if an email address is inappropriate for the educational environment.